amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 ## CPU Performance Notes

-The D-Cache option is essentially a turbo switch for the CPU, making it perform on par with an accelerated Amiga with a Motorola 68030 CPU at 50MHz in many benchmarks.
+The D-Cache option in MiSTer's Amiga core is essentially a turbo switch for the CPU, making it perform on par with an accelerated Amiga with a Motorola 68030 CPU at 50MHz in many benchmarks.
 Unfortunately, running with it enabled introduces lots of subtle glitches in many (mostly older) games and demos, so it's recommended is to leave it *OFF* by default.

 The CPU D-Cache option is available in the `OSD` under the `System` menu.